-It is often preferable to accommodate the expansion in a natural way using expansion loops, as expansion joints add considerable forces into the pipe system.
+It is often preferable to accommodate the expansion in a natural way using expansion loops, as expansion joints add considerable force into the pipe system.
 Expansion loops accommodate thermal movements by installing sections of piping that run perpendicular to the piping system.
 Although these loops are semi-rigid, they do allow for some movement, thus reducing stress loads on the anchor points in the piping system.
-A fixing point is used to ensure that the expansion is directed to the expansion loop where the force and movement is controlled.
+A fixing point is used to ensure that the expansion is directed to the expansion loop where the force and movement are controlled.

 The pipe fixings or ‘guides’ between the fixing point and the expansion loop only guide the pipe in the right direction.
 When an expansion loop is being used, the distance between the first guiding clamp and the loop is important.
 The smaller the distance, the larger the force will be to bend the pipe.
 This force is transferred to the fixing point.

-Expansion loops can take up a lot of room in the piping system layout so are most often used in outdoor systems.
+Expansion loops can take up a lot of room in the piping system layout, so they are most often used in outdoor systems.
 In more confined spaces, flexible loops can be made which use corrugated metal hose assemblies for each leg of the loop.
 These flexible loops are more compact than pipe loops but require structural supports to prevent sagging.
 These kinds of loops are typically used where seismic protection is required.

 If there is no room for an expansion loop, then an expansion joint capable of axial movement should be used.
-An example of such a product would be expansion bellows.
+An example of such a product would be the expansion bellows.

 When an expansion joint is being used, consideration must be given to the pressure in the pipe.
 For example, a standard 200NB pipe with axial bellows creates over 2.5 tons of force.
-The pipe is kept aligned but huge forces are imparted in other areas.
+The pipe is kept aligned, but huge forces are imparted in other areas.